Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Symmetries from field space geometry

 \end{itemize}

 On top of being physically relevant gravitational models, in cosmology and astrophysics, these systems have rather generic mathematical properties.
-Both flat FLRW cosmology and Bianchi I cosmologies are free systems, with a vanishing potential and a conformally flat super-metric.
-Schwarzschild mechanics is then the typical example of a two-dimensional field space, thus with a conformally flat super-metric, but with a non-vanishing potential.
+The flat FRW cosmology is a free system with a vanishing potential and a conformally flat super-metric, while the Schwarzschild mechanics has a two-dimensional field space, thus with a conformally flat super-metric, but with a non-vanishing potential.

 For free systems with vanishing potential, the mini-superspace action reads:

 This is simply a geodesic Lagrangian: the equations of motion impose that the space-time metric components $\chi^{a}$ follow a null geodesic in field space provided with the super-metric $g_{ab}$.
 The fact that we must consider null geodesics is imposed by the equation of motion with respect to lapse variations.
 Symmetries of the theory will then map the set of null geodesics in field space onto itself.